AgileCloudInstitute/AgileCloudManager/README.md

 # Create an Azure DevOps Project and import the sample repo and pipeline

-1. Run the Pipeline task that calls the project-repo-build module using the `apply` command.
+1. Create a Project, Repository, and Build by first populating 'projectRepoBuildConfig.yaml' with variables and then running the Pipeline task that calls the project-repo-build module using the `apply` command.
 (Variables have been automatically imported for you for this demo.)

+        #Open the projectRepoBuildConfig.yaml by typing:
+        vi /home/aci-user/staging/projectRepoBuildConfig.yaml
+        #Then enter the values for each listed variable
+        #Then save the file
+        #Note: projectRepoBuildConfig.yaml can be populated by some automation that you create separately if you need to do this repeatedly.
-      #Navigate to the same `pipeline-tasks` directory if you are not already there
+        #Navigate to the `pipeline-tasks` directory if you are not already there
         cd /home/aci-user/cloned-repos/agile-cloud-manager/pipeline-tasks
         python3 installProjectRepoBuild.py

 2. Validate that the project, repository, and build have been created in the Azure DevOps portal.
 And validate that the code was cloned into the new repository.